pingcap/docs/storage-engine/titan-configuration.md

 >
 > - Starting from TiDB v7.6.0, the default value of the parameter is changed from `false` to `true`, which means that Titan is enabled by default for new clusters to enhance the performance of writing wide tables and JSON data.
 The default value of the [`min-blob-size`](/tikv-configuration-file.md#min-blob-size) threshold is changed from `1KB` to `32KB`.
 > - Existing clusters upgraded to v7.6.0 or later versions retain the original configuration, which means that if Titan is not explicitly enabled, it still uses RocksDB.
-> - If the cluster has enabled Titan before upgrading to TiDB v7.6.0 or later versions, Titan will be retained after the upgrade, and the [`min-blob-size`](/tikv-configuration-file.md#min-blob-size) configuration before the upgrade will be retained.
+> - If you have enabled Titan before upgrading a cluster to TiDB v7.6.0 or later versions, Titan will be enabled after the upgrade, and the configuration of [`min-blob-size`](/tikv-configuration-file.md#min-blob-size) before the upgrade will also be retained.
 If you do not explicitly configure the value before the upgrade, the default value of the old version `1KB` will be retained to ensure the stability of the cluster configuration after the upgrade.

 Titan is compatible with RocksDB, so you can directly enable Titan on the existing TiKV instances that use RocksDB.
 You can use one of the following methods to enable Titan: